 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marshall is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Marshall is a town of service providers, managers, and sales and office workers.
-There are especially a lot of people living in Marshall who work in maintenance occupations (21.16%), management occupations (14.55%), and office and administrative support (8.20%).
+Overall, Marshall is a town of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Marshall who work in office and administrative support (13.98%), sales jobs (12.19%), and healthcare suport services (7.53%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.57% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Marshall telecommute to their jobs.
+Overall, about 13.06% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Marshall doesn't have a public transportation system that people use to get to and from their jobs every day.
+Marshall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Marshall overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Marshall, 22.59% have at least a bachelor's degree.
+The education level of Marshall citizens is a little higher than the average for US cities and towns: 22.42% of adults in Marshall have at least a bachelor's degree.

-The per capita income in Marshall in 2010 was $17,829, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $71,316 for a family of four.
+The per capita income in Marshall in 2010 was $21,962, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $87,848 for a family of four.
 However, Marshall contains both very wealthy and poor people as well.

 The people who call Marshall home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Marshall residents report their race to be White, followed by Native American.
-Important ancestries of people in Marshall include Scots-Irish, German, Irish, and Italian.
+The greatest number of Marshall residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Marshall include English, Irish, Scots-Irish, and Scottish.

 The most common language spoken in Marshall is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Portuguese.